What is it?

 Blogs offer a great way to recognize employees for the work they’ve done.
 Name a Blog Channel something like Employee Spotlight and use it to provide employee recognition.
 Create a Channel Template with information you need to gather about each person so there is consistency in Articles.
 Don’t forget to include a photo.

-Blog Channels keep Articles in chronological order and provide summary of Articles created in past months for quick access.
+Blog Channels keep Articles in chronological order and provide a summary of Articles created in past months for quick access.
 This makes Blogs ideal for storing regular reports and meeting minutes.
 This can be made even easier by taking advantage of Adding Content via Email.
-Using this feature, you can include a Blog Channel on the recipient list of regular reports and it will be automatically added to the blog feed, storing it in context in the cloud for future reference.
+Using this feature, you can include a Blog Channel on the recipient list of regular reports and it will be automatically added to the blog feed, storing the content in the cloud for future reference.

 Features and functionality